 Happiness seems like a simple idea until you consider that this single word covers concepts as diverse as quiet contentment and ecstatic joy.

-And how we define happiness will decide how we seek it.
-But not all happiness is created equal.
+How we define happiness will decide how we seek it, and not all happiness is created equal.
 In fact, some forms of happiness aren’t even good for us.
 Some paths to happiness lead us to deep satisfaction, but others leave us with a fleeting feeling that is followed by a hunger for more.

 For our ancestors, guidance for a happy life came from stories and sages that taught the right way to live.
 Now, modern science has also made a serious study of happiness, and it begins with an understanding of how we determine our sense of well-being.